barbazul/1kfa/mod_guide_player.md

 Fights among player characters can be great to introduce drama and increase tension in your narrative.
 But they are designed so that one player cannot force another player out of the decision making process.
-The narrative you create in Deckahedron World is a *shared* one.
+The narrative you create in 1kFA is a *shared* one.

 When a player's character attacks another player's character, moves are triggered as they would normally be, and costs are paid (eg, if the attacker